 Neuropsychological testing

-We occasionally recommend neuropsychological testing using a simple screening questionnaire -- depression, anxiety, and OCD (obsessive compulsive disorder) are common in persons with tinnitus.
-This is not surprising considering how disturbing tinnitus may be to ones life.
-Persons with OCD tend to "obsess" about tinnitus.
-Treatment of these conditions may be extremely helpful.
+We occasionally recommend neuropsychological testing as depression, anxiety, and OCD (obsessive compulsive disorder) are common in persons with tinnitus.
+This is not surprising considering how disturbing tinnitus may be to ones life (Holmes and Padgham, 2009).
+Persons with OCD may think a lot about tinnitus and also worry that drug treatment (perhaps for OCD), is or was, contributing to their tinnitus.
+Treatment of these psychological conditions may be extremely helpful.

 Special tests for pulsatile tinnitus